-Choosing to go with a towable RV means you will need a second vehicle to pull it.
+Choosing to go with a towable RV means you will need a vehicle to pull it.
 What vehicle do you already have?
 A truck, an SUV, a minivan?
 Can it tow an RV?
 Use Camping World’s towing guide to plug in your vehicle information and find out right now.
-If you don’t consider the limitations of your tow vehicle from the outset, you risk choosing an RV that your vehicle is not rated to tow.
+If you don’t consider the tow limitations of your vehicle from the outset, you risk choosing an RV that your vehicle is able to tow.
+This is dangerous for everyone.

-If you’ve decided you will be purchasing both a tow vehicle and an RV, you can look at all of the many towable RV options to get a feel for what vehicle you will need to get to be able to tow the RV you want.
-It’s probably easier to decide on your vehicle first and then further refine your RV search.
-For help regarding what your vehicle is rated to tow, take a look at this helpful towing guide.
+If you’ve decided you will be purchasing both a tow vehicle and an RV, you can look at all of the towable RV options.
+If you fall in love with an RV, you can then purchase the right vehicle to tow it.
+Though, some think it is easier to decide on your vehicle first and then further refine your RV search.
+For help regarding what your vehicle is rated to tow, take a look at our helpful towing guide.

 Fifth Wheel vs. Travel Trailer: Similarities

 If you’re an avid fan of the outdoors you can explore with the added 4×4 capability many truck (or SUV’s) have.
 You’re free to explore backcountry roads without your RV holding you back.
 Even with your RV in tow, you will be able to reach more places than with the majority of motorized RVs.

 If backcountry roads aren’t calling out to you, and you prefer RVing to explore cities, attend concerts, or sporting events, it’ll be easy to detach and explore the city in a regular-sized vehicle.
-This isn’t to say this is only possible with a towable RV formatted with the right rv towing equipment, but in the majority of situations, being agile and nimble in crowded traffic is much easier than maneuvering a class A, class B, or class C motorhome.
+This isn’t to say this is only possible with a towable RV, but in the majority of situations, being agile and nimble in crowded traffic is much easier than maneuvering a class A, class B, or class C motorhome.

 Financially, towable are a sound option.
-Both fifth wheels and travel trailers offer many options that can get you in an RV and out adventuring at a relatively low price point when it comes to RVs.
+Both fifth wheels and travel trailers offer many options that can get you in an RV and out adventuring at a relatively low price point.
+Typically, anything without a motor onboard will be cheaper.